ArturoDent/find-and-transform/codeActions.md

 "[javascript]": {                       // will only run when saving a javascript file "editor.codeActionsOnSave": [
     "source.upcaseSwap",                // all commands must start with "source."
     "source.upcaseSelectedKeywords"
   ]
 }
 ```

 The commands will be run in the order listed.
-So you could chain together find/replaces that must run in a certain order.
+So you could chain together find/replaces that must run in a certain order on save.

 <br/>